arinbasu/HLTH301-evidence-based-health/README.md

 # hlth_301
-HLTH301 is evidence in health class at the University of Canterbury
+HLTH301 is evidence in health course at the University of Canterbury